broegaard/telemed/README-SAIP.md

 Goal
 ===

-  * To define a small but realistic case of a client server system for tele medicine

   * To serve as starting point for mandatory exercises in SAiP course

 Overview
 ===

 TeleMed is a scaled down tele medicine system, inspired by the Net4Care research project.

 Please consult resources on the SAiP web page for more detail.